 Maintenance of park and recreation buildings, vehicles, and machinery, and sewage and water treatment facilities.
 Additional emphasis on employee safety and the development of a maintenance plan.
+2 lec.
+6 lab.

 PHARMACY

 Phar 0101 - General Pharmacology (4)

 Introduction to the General principles of pharmacology.
 Calculations, drug classification, and the sites and mechanisms of drug action.